Duncan Garner has opened up about the cancelling of TV3's

 "Jobs come and go, and they change and they evolve ... and if you think television is a gig for life you're a madman.
 I really appreciate your support today."

-Garner said losing the show didn't compare to the "hardest time" of his life when his father died and his relationship with fellow broadcaster Mihingarangi Forbes ended.
+On his radio show Garner said the loss of Story didn't compare to the "hardest time" of his life when his father died and his relationship with fellow broadcaster Mihingarangi Forbes ended.